 Data localization refers to legal requirements that mandate specific types of highly sensitive data - such as financial, healthcare, or public‑sector data - to be stored and processed within national borders.

-Data sovereignty goes beyond the question of where data is stored.
-It focuses on who ultimately controls access to data, under which legal conditions access may occur, and whether organizations can technically block or limit external access – especially in cross‑border or conflict scenarios.
+Data sovereignty focuses on who ultimately controls access to data, under which legal conditions access may occur, and whether that access can be technically restricted or prevented – especially in cross‑border or conflict scenarios.

 What ultimately determines control over data is the jurisdiction a provider is subject to – and therefore which laws apply to that provider and the data it processes.
-The physical location of data alone is therefore not sufficient to guarantee control, as a provider’s obligations under foreign law can override local storage and enable external access.
+As a result, foreign legal obligations can override local storage and enable external access, even when data remains within a specific region.

 Scenario 1: US jurisdiction despite EU data residency